XimeraProject/ximeraFirstSteps/README.md

 ```
 https://code.visualstudio.com/download
 ```
-and accept the default WSL setup (which will enable Microsoft provided a Linux subsystem on your PC).
+and accept the default WSL setup (which will enable a Microsoft provided Linux subsystem on your PC).

-After starting Open Visual Studio Code, hit `Ctrl-~` to open a Terminal Windows, which will initially be PowerShell.
+After starting Open Visual Studio Code, hit `Ctrl-~` to open a Terminal Window, which will initially be PowerShell.
 It is suggested to enable a more complete Linux system by typing
 ```console
 wsl --install
 ```
-Now at the upper right of the Terminal window you should see "PowerShell + v" menu, and pressing the down-carrot should give an 'Ubuntu (WSL)' option (perhpas wwit a  specific Ubuntu version like 24.04).
+Now at the upper right of the Terminal window you should see "PowerShell + v" menu, and pressing the down-carrot should give an 'Ubuntu (WSL)' option (perhaps with a specific Ubuntu version like 24.04).
 This will be needed further to generate a gpg key.

-If useing Linux with a Debian-based distribution such as Ubuntu, add the Microsoft windows install dependencies before installing Microsoft Visual Studio Code:
+If using Linux with a Debian-based distribution such as Ubuntu, add the Microsoft windows install dependencies before installing Microsoft Visual Studio Code:

 ```console
 sudo apt install software-properties-common apt-transport-https wget -y